 Inside the home

-- Maintenance of any improvements made by you
+- Maintain any improvements made by you

-- Minor repairs to plaster
+- Minor repairs to plaster, including filling minor holes and cracks

 - Look after and replace sink plugs, tap washers, toilet seats and lids, shower hoses, shower heads